hbk-world/LAN-XI-Open-API-Examples/RestStreaming/CS/Frame_3050_3160/ReadMe.txt

 The samples from all modules are assembled into 24-bit integers and stored in a simple file where they may be treated further.

 The purpose of the sample is to illustrate what is needed to make frame synchronization work with input streaming, and a sine output and thus there has not been put much emphasis on error handling etc.
+The sync mode is set to "stand-alone".
-The example may also only store a small number of samples, due to the way buffering and file writing was constructed.
+Teds detect are enabled, some values of the detected are printet on the console The example may also only store a small number of samples, due to the way buffering and file writing was constructed.

 To run this example, change the values of the constants (LANXI_IP - OUTPUT_FILE and SAMPLES_TO_RECEIVE) to match the desired setup: